-THE WORLD ON YOUR PLATE
+THE WORLD ON YOUR PLATE Description of the Learning:

-Do you enjoy eating interesting and new foods?
-Would you like to travel and experience the foods and culture of other countries?
-In Australia we are lucky to have a wide variety of foods to choose from that have been introduced by the many different cultural groups that now live here.
-In this unit you will get to taste many foods from around the world.
-Starting with an investigation of our own Indigenous and native foods, we then move onto Italy, Greece, Turkey, Middle East, China, Indonesia, and many more of the cultures that exist in our local community.
-You will learn about their history, geography and traditions in addition to experiencing new ingredients and methods of preparation.
-You will develop many basic skills such as safety, hygiene, knife use, time management and recipe interpretation, as well as learning new techniques in food preparation and presentation.
-There may also be opportunities to visit local restaurants and learn from different visiting cultural groups.
+Are you interested in trying new and interesting foods?
+Would you like to travel the world through food?
+In Australia, we are lucky to have a wide variety of foods to choose from.
+In this unit, you will get to taste many foods from around the world including investigating our own indigenous and native foods.
+We will then move onto Italy, Greece, Turkey, Middle East, China, Indonesia, and other cultures that exist in our local community.
+You will learn about their history, geography, and traditions in addition to experiencing new ingredients and methods of investigation.

+You will develop basic skills such as safety hygiene, knife use, time management, and recipe interpretation.
+New techniques will be gained through food preparation and presentation.
+There may also be opportunities to visit local restaurants and learn from a variety of different cultural groups in our community.